haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-i18n.md

 For more information, see <a href="{{ page.baseurl }}/frontend-dev-guide/translations/xlate.html">Translation</a>.

 ## Generate a translation dictionary {#config-cli-subcommands-xlate-dict}
-You can generate a translation dictionary to use by itself (for example, to translate words and phrases in a custom module) or for use by a {% glossarytooltip 9c4c7b9b-43f0-4454-8e8c-fb62ad40c35f %}language package{% endglossarytooltip %}.
+You can generate a translation dictionary to use by itself (for example, to translate words and phrases in a custom module) or for use by a {% glossarytooltip 9c4c7b9b-43f0-4454-8e8c-fb62ad40c35f %}语言包{% endglossarytooltip %}.
 See one of the following sections:

 -   <a href="{{ page.baseurl }}/frontend-dev-guide/translations/xlate.html#m2devgde-xlate-dictionaries">About translation dictionaries</a>
 -   <a href="#config-cli-subcommands-xlate-dict-dict">Work with translation dictionaries</a>